Pope ends Canadian visit with stop in small, far-north city

 “My gosh, he picked the softest kind of a moment to go,” teased David Phillips, senior climatologist for Environment Canada.
 “Until he feels what it’s like in February, it’s no badge of courage.”

+Francis, in a speech in Quebec City on Wednesday, cited climate change as among “the great challenges of our day.”
+He is expected to pose for a photo in Iqaluit related to nature and climate change, but the issue is not the focus of this particular visit.

+“Climate change is obviously something that is very important to us, but I really hope the attention doesn’t get away from the students who are eagerly awaiting the apology,” said Nunavut’s premier, P.J.
+Akeeagok.

-Nunavut’s premier, P.J.
-Akeeagok, is pleased and grateful that Iqaluit was chosen as one of the three main stops on the pope’s itinerary.
+Akeeagok is pleased and grateful that Iqaluit was chosen as one of the three main stops on the pope’s itinerary.

 “When people from around the world think of the north, they often think it’s vast, white and barren, when it’s totally opposite,” he told The Associated Press.
 “We have so much life, in terms of the resiliency of the people… We have incredible opportunities both culturally and economically.”